Symphonym: Universal Phonetic Embeddings for Cross-Script Name Matching: Discussion

-\paragraph{Tonal Languages.} The current architecture does not explicitly model tone, which is phonemically contrastive in Chinese, Vietnamese, Thai, and other languages.
-The PanPhon features (Section~\ref{subsec:panphon-generalisation}) encode segmental articulatory properties but not suprasegmental features.
-In principle, tonal minimal pairs in place names would not be distinguished.
-However, tonal minimal pairs are rare among toponyms in practice: Chinese place names like Beijing (\textcn{北京}, b\v{e}ij\={\i}ng) and Shanghai (\textcn{上海}, sh\`{a}ngh\v{a}i) have distinct segmental content that Symphonym captures effectively (0.97--0.99 similarity with romanised forms).
-The limitation would matter most for hypothetical pairs differing only in tone, which are uncommon in geographic naming.
+\paragraph{Tonal Languages.} The architecture does not explicitly model tone, which is phonemically contrastive in Chinese, Vietnamese, and Thai.
+PanPhon encodes segmental articulatory properties but not suprasegmental features.
+In practice, tonal minimal pairs are rare in geographic naming, and Chinese place names have sufficiently distinct segmental content that Symphonym captures them effectively (0.97--0.99 similarity with romanised forms).